murillodigital/murillodigital/content/good_reads/alibabas_world.md

 featured_image: '/images/alibabas_world.png'
 date: "2020-05-15"
 ---
+## The world economy is changing at neck breaking speed

 I think the future of the world economy is going to look quite a bit different from the world we live in today, and very much so from the one our parents lived in.
 I'm pretty sure this does not come as a surprise to most people, particularly in these days we're living where many aspects of life we took for granted are being redefined by a pandemic.

-This thought has given me a lot of interest in understanding the ways business takes place in other sides of the world - China and India have demonstrated an accelerated growth over the past few years, and their hold of the world economy is growing at a staggering pace.
+This thought has given me a lot of interest in understanding the ways business takes place in other sides of the world - **China and India have demonstrated an accelerated growth over the past few years, and their hold of the world economy is growing at a staggering pace**.

+## Globalization is no longer a business concern, but a component of every day life.

-That trend is quickly moving from the realm of the enterprise - after all the world's supply chain and enterprise information technology services are increasingly dependent on these economies - into the end consumer market; we see Baidu, TikTok and FlipKart disrupting the market share held with what some would have considered the unbeatable grip of some American companies.
+That trend is quickly moving from the realm of the enterprise with the world's supply chain and enterprise information technology services increasingly dependent on these economies, into the end realm of the consumer.

+**We see Baidu, TikTok and FlipKart disrupting the market share held with what some would have considered the unbeatable grip of some American companies.**

 One of those stories, perhaps the most impressive one, is that of Alibaba - which is why I picked up [_Alibaba's World_](https://amzn.to/2Zl68J5) by _Porter Erisman_ from the shelves of a local bookstore.

 David beats Goliath
 -------------------
-Alibaba's story shows a juxtaposition of two extremes, humbleness of character and grandiosity of thought, and one can't quite speak of Alibaba without referring to its founder, Jack Ma, a simple yet unique man who is the personification of that very contrast.
+Alibaba's story shows a juxtaposition of two extremes, **humbleness of character and grandiosity of thought**, and one can't quite speak of Alibaba without referring to its founder, Jack Ma, a simple yet unique man who is the personification of that very contrast.

-This balance of extremes becomes quite evident in a recurring theme in Alibaba's strategy: use your opponents arrogance or defensiveness to your advantage.
+This balance of extremes becomes quite evident in a recurring theme in Alibaba's strategy: **use your opponents arrogance or defensiveness to your advantage**.
 More than once did the company's strategy encourage public relations confrontation by betting on the offensive and self-serving bias of its opponent.

-This is one of the key learning points I was able to identify from Alibaba's journey, if you respect and acknowledge your origins and your people, and leverage those to your advantage, you will be able to identify many opportunities to beat much larger opponents that will fall by their own weight, humility is David's  stone, and over-confidence Goliath's weakness.
+This is one of the key learning points I was able to identify from Alibaba's journey, **if you respect and acknowledge your origins and your people, and leverage those to your advantage, you will be able to identify many opportunities** to beat much larger opponents that will fall by their own weight, humility is David's  stone, and over-confidence Goliath's weakness.

 One size does not fit all
 -------------------------
 Globalization sometimes reinforces a "flattened view" of the world, a result from social and corporate media which, in tandem with our own nature to interpret others through our own life's experiences, inevitable gives us a skewed perception of that which is distant to us.

-In reality the culture, geography and economy around business are what define it, and that context is not always (some would say hardly ever), the collection of news and data you get from most media.
+**In reality the culture, geography and economy around business are what define it, and that context is not always (some would say hardly ever), the collection of news and data you get from most media.**

 For true global exchange of services and revolutionary ideas, one size does not fit all, and concepts must be adapted and transformed to accommodate the nature of each individual context, and the only way for any entrepreneur or leader to become aware of it is to embrace and immerse.